Jgreub/treeline/README.md

 ##### End to End Tests

 * Create a Postgres database named **treeline-test** on the default port 5432
-* Start the the spring boot server with the test profile by executing the maven task `spring-boot:run -Drun.profiles=test`
+* Start the the spring boot server with the test profile by executing the gradle task `bootRun -Dspring.profiles.active=test`
 * Run `npm run test-e2e` to execute the end to end tests found in *src/test/e2e*